hasinsadaf/form_builder/README.md

 # Professional Form Builder

-A modern, drag-and-drop form builder built with React and Next.js.
+A modern, drag-and-drop form builder built with React, TailwindCSS and Next.js.
 Create beautiful forms with ease using an intuitive interface and live preview.

 ![Form Builder Demo](./screenshots/live-preview.png)